About Us

 Tapasya Sharma

-Growing up immersed in the vibrant musical traditions of both Westerns and Indian classical music, Tapasya’s journey has been defined by a dual pursuit of musicianship and mathematics.
+Growing up immersed in the vibrant musical traditions of both Westerns and Indian classical music, Tapasya’s journey has been defined by a dual pursuit of musicianship and the physical sciences.
 As a BSc (Hons) Physics graduate from the University of Nottingham, Tapasya bring a unique, analytical perspective to music education, bridging the gap between the science of sound and the soul of performance.

-As a classically-trained soprano, Tapasya is a current member of the prestigious Rodolfus Choir and held a choral scholarship at Nottingham Cathedral.
+As a classically-trained soprano, Tapasya is a current member of the prestigious Rodolfus Choir and the Old Royal Naval College Chapel Choir and held a choral scholarship at Nottingham Cathedral during the course of her degree.
 Having recently graduated as a scholarship recipient from the Accademia Europea di Firenze on their Voice and Opera certificate programme in Italy, she has also sung with the choir of Cattedrale di Santa Maria del Fiore.

 Paawan Sharma